joshua-stauffer/joshua-stauffer/README.md

 ### Hi there, I'm Josh! 👋
 I'm a guitarist/lutenist turned full-stack web developer.
-I'm currently finishing a batch at the [Recurse Center](https://www.recurse.com/), a three month self-directed retreat for programmers in Brooklyn.
+I'm currently finishing a batch at the [Recurse Center](https://www.recurse.com/), a three month self-directed retreat for programmers in New York City.
 While at Recurse, I've been studying distributed systems, CQRS, TypeScript, GraphQL, and React, and have been building [the History Atlas](https://github.com/joshua-stauffer/thehistoryatlas).

 ## 🛠️ Recent Projects